tomikaa87/led-timer/README.md

   * Each screen shows a legend for individual key functions
 * Backup battery - timekeeping and changing settings work without external power

+A custom-made PCB and a 3D-printable enclosure is still in development and should be published soon.

 # Images of the prototype

 ## Main screen